![]() |

 In an AdjacencyList file, each line in the file corresponds to one node in the graph.
 A line consists of the node ID, followed by a list of adjacent nodes.
 The node IDs at the beginning of each line must be sorted in increasing order.
 For example, here is a simple AdjacencyList file.

-.
+In this example, the node with ID 1 has edges to nodes 0, 2, and 3.
 All edges are taken to have weight 1.
 The following example shows how to specify the weight of each edge.

 The graphio.h module provides several methods for reading, writing and converting between EdgeList and AdjacencyList files.
 For example, the following code will read an AdjacencyList file and create a stag::Graph object.